-sitting in my new favourite café, i pause for a moment to hear:
+Sitting in my new favorite café, I pause for a moment to hear:

-– the droning fridge, terrible bane of all cafés that sell cold drinks and eats; somebody please design something less pathetic and noisy. please.
+– the droning fridge, a terrible bane of all cafés that sell cold drinks and eats; somebody please design something less pathetic and noisy.
+Please.

 – bathroom doors opening and occasionally slamming